-(5) Sensitive Security Information (SSI): As defined in 49 C.F.R.
-Section 1520.5, information obtained or developed in the conduct of security activities, including research and development, the disclosure of which Department of Homeland Security (DHS)/TSA has determined would (1) constitute an unwarranted invasion of privacy (including , but not limited to, information contained in any personnel, medical, or similar file); (2) reveal trade secrets or privileged or confidential information obtained from any person; or (3) be detrimental to the security of transportation.
+- (7) Sensitive Security Information (SSI): As defined in 49 CFR Section 1520.5, information obtained or developed in the conduct of security activities, including research and development, the disclosure of which Department of Homeland Security (DHS)/TSA has determined would: - (a) Constitute an unwarranted invasion of privacy (including, but not limited to, information contained in any personnel, medical, or similar file); - (b) Reveal trade secrets or privileged or confidential information obtained from any person; or - (c) Be detrimental to the security of transportation.

-B. Safeguarding and Use of Information, Documents, and Records:
+B. Safeguarding and Use of Information, Documents, and Records

-- Employees shall ensure the proper handling of government records and shall not disclose or discuss the content of any classified documents, Sensitive PII, SSI, or FOUO/SBU information unless specifically authorized to do so.
-Refer to TSA MD 2810.1, SSI Program, and TSA MD 3700.4, Handling Sensitive Personally Identifiable Information, for additional information. - (2) Classified information must not be disclosed to anyone without the appropriate security clearance and an official need to know the information. - (3) No employee shall disclose proprietary or source-selection information directly or indirectly to any person other than a person authorized by the Administrator or the contracting officer to receive such information.
-An employee who does not know whether information is proprietary or source-selection information, or who does not know whether he or she may disclose or receive such information, has an affirmative obligation to inquire of the contracting officer or the Office of Chief Counsel (OCC) as to whether the information is proprietary or source-selection-sensitive.
+- (1) Employees must ensure the proper handling of government records and must not disclose or discuss the content of any classified documents, Sensitive PII, SSI, or FOUO/SBU information unless specifically authorized to do so.
+Refer to TSA MD 2810.1, SSI Program, and TSA MD 3700.4, Handling Sensitive Personally Identifiable Information, for additional information. - (2) Classified information must not be disclosed to anyone without the appropriate security clearance and an official need to know the information.
+Refer to DHS Instruction 121-01-001, Administrative Security Program, and DHS Instruction 121-01-007-01, Revision 01, Personnel Security, Stability, and Fitness Program, for additional information. - (3) No employee may disclose proprietary or source-selection information directly or indirectly to any person other than a person authorized by the Head of the Contracting Activity or the contracting officer to receive such information.
+An employee who does not know whether information is proprietary or source-selection information, or who does not know whether he or she may disclose or receive such information, has an affirmative obligation to inquire of the contracting officer or the Chief Counsel's office (CC) as to whether the information is proprietary or source-selection-sensitive.